If you’re wondering How Often Should You Feed a Bernedoodle, I will answer that question in this post.

 My Bernedoodle is 18 months old and around 60 lbs.
 She currently eats 1 cup three times per day and has maintained a healthy weight.

-Let’s first talk a little bit about the breed and some things you will need to consider when deciding how much to feed your Brenedoodle.
+Let’s first talk a bit about the breed and some things you must consider when deciding how much to feed your Brenedoodle.

-Like all living things, dogs need a well-balanced diet to support a healthy immune system and proper growth.
-As omnivorous animals, dogs need a diet comprised of both animal and plant proteins.
+As omnivorous animals, dogs need a diet of animal and plant proteins.
 Eggs, poultry, lamb, beef, and a healthy helping of rice and vegetables should be a part of your dog’s daily diet.